RiverArchitect/Media/README.md

 ---------------------------------------
- Thank you for using River Architect
+ Thank you for using River Architect.
 ---------------------------------------